itoroukpe/k8s-NotesNew/Workload/Jobs.md

 Indexed: the Pods of a Job get an associated completion index from 0 to .spec.completions-1.
 The index is available through four mechanisms:

 The Pod annotation batch.kubernetes.io/job-completion-index.
 The Pod label batch.kubernetes.io/job-completion-index (for v1.28 and later).
 Note the feature gate PodIndexLabel must be enabled to use this label, and it is enabled by default.

 As part of the Pod hostname, following the pattern $(job-name)-$(index).
 When you use an Indexed Job in combination with a Service, Pods within the Job can use the deterministic hostnames to address each other via DNS.
 For more information about how to configure this, see Job with Pod-to-Pod Communication.
 From the containerized task, in the environment variable JOB_COMPLETION_INDEX.
 The Job is considered complete when there is one successfully completed Pod for each index.
 For more information about how to use this mode, see Indexed Job for Parallel Processing with Static Work Assignment.

 Note: Although rare, more than one Pod could be started for the same index (due to various reasons such as node failures, kubelet restarts, or Pod evictions).
 In this case, only the first Pod that completes successfully will count towards the completion count and update the status of the Job.
 The other Pods that are running or completed for the same index will be deleted by the Job controller once they are detected.
-Handling Pod and container failures
+Handling Pod and container failures.
-A container in a Pod may fail for a number of reasons, such as because the process in it exited with a non-zero exit code, or the container was killed for exceeding a memory limit, etc. If this happens, and the .spec.template.spec.restartPolicy = "OnFailure", then the Pod stays on the node, but the container is re-run.
+A container in a Pod may fail for a number of reasons, such as because the process in it exited with a non-zero exit code, or the container was killed for exceeding a memory limit, etc.
+If this happens, and the .spec.template.spec.restartPolicy = "OnFailure", then the Pod stays on the node, but the container is re-run.
 Therefore, your program needs to handle the case when it is restarted locally, or else specify .spec.template.spec.restartPolicy = "Never".
 See pod lifecycle for more information on restartPolicy.

 An entire Pod can also fail, for a number of reasons, such as when the pod is kicked off the node (node is upgraded, rebooted, deleted, etc.), or if a container of the Pod fails and the .spec.template.spec.restartPolicy = "Never".
 When a Pod fails, then the Job controller starts a new Pod.
 This means that your application needs to handle the case when it is restarted in a new pod.
 In particular, it needs to handle temporary files, locks, incomplete output and the like caused by previous runs.

 By default, each pod failure is counted towards the .spec.backoffLimit limit, see pod backoff failure policy.
 However, you can customize handling of pod failures by setting the Job's pod failure policy.